privatenumber/issue-reproductions/README.md

 Other benefits:
 - 🏆 To organize and showcase the bugs I've found!
-- ⚡️ To create a streamlined reproduction environment
+- ⚡️ To create a streamlined reproduction environment for myself
 - ❤️ To teach, encourage, & exemplify making minimal reproductions

 ## Usage